idaholab/moose/modules/solid_mechanics/doc/content/source/materials/MultiParameterPlasticityStressUpdate.md

 # MultiParameterPlasticityStressUpdate

-`MultiParameterPlasticityStressUpdate` is a base to class to the following stress update materials:
+`MultiParameterPlasticityStressUpdate` is a base class to the following stress update materials:

 !syntax children /Materials/TensileStressUpdate